 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

-Missile Defense Agency (MDA) Science, Technology, Engineering, and Mathematics (STEM) Boosting Engineering Science and Technology (BEST) Robotics: Kits
+Missile Defense Agency (MDA) Science, Technology, Engineering, and Mathematics (STEM) Boosting Engineering Science and Technology (BEST) Robotics: Kits and Materials

-The Missile Defense Agency (MDA) STEM Outreach Program’s goal is to increase STEM awareness and proficiency among K-12 and college students to enhance the number of U.S. scientists and engineers capable of solving future missile defense challenges in the government, industry, and academia.
+The Missile Defense Agency Science, Technology, Engineering, and Mathematics (MDA STEM) Outreach program’s goal is to: Increase STEM awareness and proficiency among K-12 and college students to enhance the number of U.S. scientists and engineers capable of solving future missile defense challenges in the government, industry, and academia.

-The MDA will award no more than $45,000 through this grant opportunity in Fiscal Year (FY) 20 to official BEST Robotics Local Competition Hubs only.
+The MDA will award no more than $45,000 through this grant opportunity in FY 2023 to Official BEST Robotics Local Competition Hubs only.
 The number of awards is not predetermined.
 Each individual grant award will vary, but will not exceed $15,000.
-While the cost of the consumable portions of each kit may vary by region and vendor.
+The cost of materials may vary by region and vendor.